 The Chili Cook Off will consist of a maximum of 32 teams.
 Each 4-H Club, FFA Chapter or FCCLA Chapter will be allowed to enter up to two teams(an A team and a B team).
 Once the A teams have been selected, any remaining slots will be chosen by Lottery Draw from the B Teams.
-Chosen teams will be notified by December 12, 2014.
+Chosen teams will be notified by December 11, 2015.

-Team members cannot swap teams if one team member is a no show.
+XTeam members and alternates cannot swap teams if one team member is a no show.
 Teachers/Leaders must designate A or B on Entry Form.